chiskas2/333-RGB-LED-MiniCube/README.md

     R          R          R

-Then bend and solder the "color legs" along this direction
+Then bend and solder all "color legs" together along this direction

     B----------B----------B----------
     G----------G----------G----------    ----> column direction